RESILIENT PEOPLE PODCAST

 FEBRUARY 12, 2023 I 08:32 I S3: E49

-It's been three years since I became a widow.
 My husband Adam passed away on February 15, 2020 after a three and a half year battle against glioblastoma, the most aggressive form of brain cancer.

-For this episode of the RESILIENT PEOPLE podcast, I've brought back a popular topic that I've covered a couple of times before.
+For this episode of the podcast, I've brought back a popular topic that I've covered a couple of times before.
 Fun ways to enjoy Valentine's Day when you are single.
+I'm sharing insights that have worked for me, as well as feedback that I've collected from many single people who have found ways to be happy and fulfilled on a tricky day.

-I'm sharing insights that have worked for me, as well as feedback that I've collected from many single people who have found ways to be happy and fulfilled on February 14th.
+For this episode of the podcast, I've brought back a popular topic that I've covered a couple of times before.
+Fun ways to enjoy Valentine's Day when you are single.
+I'm sharing insights that have worked for me, as well as feedback that I've collected from many single people who have found ways to be happy and fulfilled on a tricky day.

 DECEMBER 14, 2022 I 45:41 I S3: E48